 IS claims UK attack; police say man wasn't on terror radar

-IS claims UK attack; police say man wasn't on terror radar - WAFF-TV: News, Weather and Sports for Huntsville, AL .
+IS claims UK attack; police say man wasn't on terror radar - KSLA News 12 Shreveport, Louisiana News Weather & Sports .
 Britain's Prime Minister Theresa May gives a media statement outside 10 Downing street in London, Wednesday March 22, 2017, following a terror attack in the Westminster area of London earlier Wednesday.

 Add your comments below